defessler/Zombie-Dice/README.md

 Zombie-Dice
 ===========

-A HTML5 Zombie Dice prototype.
+Quick prototype of a multiplayer HTML5 version of Zombie Dice.